Video Tutorials Net FAQ - SolidWorks, CATIA, Inventor, AutoCAD, Visual Basic Video Tutorials

 Q: Does my disc or download video tutorial expire?

 A: No. Your online library access is where we load free updates to your account for 12 months after you buy, but courses on disc or download are yours to use permanently, and you are able to make your own back-ups of them.
-Your online access expires 12 months after purchase.
+Your online access expires 12 months after purchase, even though the account says "LifeTime"--that's so you don't have to create a new account if you buy a new course.

 Q: Do the video tutorials have audio?
 What language are they in?